corda/corda/docs/source/cli-ux-guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``CordaCliWrapper`` base class from the ``cliutils`` module should be used as a base where practicable, this will provide a set of default options out of the box.
-In order to use it, create a class containing your command line options using the syntax provided at (see the `picocli<https://picocli.info/#_options>`_ website for more information)
+In order to use it, create a class containing your command line options using the syntax provided at (see the `picocli<https://picocli.info/>`_ website for more information)

 .. container:: codeset

     .. sourcecode:: kotlin

+        import net.corda.cliutils.ExitCodes
+        import net.corda.cliutils.CordaCliWrapper

+        class UsefulUtilityExitCodes: ExitCodes {
+            companion object {
+                val APPLICATION_SPECIFIC_ERROR_CODE: Int = 100
+            }
+        }

         class UsefulUtility : CordaCliWrapper(
             "useful-utility", // the alias to be used for this utility in bash.
 When --install-shell-extensions is run